lihka1202/-un-compressor/README.md

 One of the pivotal data structures used to find the optimal merge pattern (greedy merge) is a min heap.
 However, since we need place
-`HuffmanNode` into the minHeap, and the nodes need to be ordered based on the nodes, we might need to define some custom comparators.
+`HuffmanNode` into the min_heap, and the nodes need to be ordered based on the nodes, we might need to define some custom comparators.
 Quite similar to how one might do this in C/C++ or Java.
 In rust, we can do this by re implementing relevant functions for a trait.